LucasCharb/Data_Project/README.md

 The reply tweets include responsetype-vs-source and responsetype-vs-previous describing the nature of a reply (e.g., comment, agreed, disagreed, or appeal-for-more-information).
 This dataset is designed for studying rumor verification, stance detection, and information credibility across social media discussions.

-Concerning the metadata on disinformation, there are the columns is_rumour (rumour or non-rumour), category (the topic of the tweet), misinformation (0 if the topic was later proven true, 1 if it was misinformation), and links (?).
+Concerning the metadata on disinformation, there are the columns is_rumour (rumour or non-rumour), category (the topic of the tweet), misinformation (0 if the topic was later proven true, 1 if it was misinformation), and links (a list of links/url that covered the topic).
 An example of an entry :
 <img width="1082" height="211" alt="image" src="https://github.com/user-attachments/assets/a18215b3-9bc5-49ac-8209-c397023eff64" />